How it works

 So what is the appetite for cryptocurrencies?
 Just how willing are people to take the plunge?
 And what might be holding them back?

 We asked 500 US consumers about their attitudes towards cryptocurrencies and the results are encouraging for providers and vendors.
-See the full results from our research.
+See the full results from our market research for financial services.

 When we asked about their attitude towards using or investing in cryptocurrencies, a sizeable 31.2% said they’ll definitely use or invest in crypto.
 This shows an impressive number of consumers are already on board and ready to become users of cryptocurrencies.
 And 48.8% said they might use or invest in crypto, signalling a potentially huge market for providers and vendors.